jsyang/dumberbot/README.md

 ### Next-move metrics

-**Composition** is the ratio of enemy rings vs own rings in a stack.
-A higher composition is favored as the target of the next move.
+**Composition** is the percentage of rings in a stack that belongs to a color.
+A lower composition is favored as the target of the next move.

 **Disposition** is the number of defenders of a stack.
 Enemy disposition is the number of available stacks the enemy has to cover a position, vs own disposition which is the number of stacks you have